pschatzmann/arduino-libflac/README.md

 ## Installation in Arduino

+You can download the library as zip and execute -> Sketch -> Include Library -> Add .ZIP library.
-You can git clone this project into the Arduino libraries folder with
+Or you can git clone this project into the Arduino libraries folder with

 ```
 cd  ~/Documents/Arduino/libraries